OUR PARTNER

 OUR SOLUTION

 The pilot project for Climeon was designed for an easy retrofit application, so no major construction was needed on the boat and the installation could take place during normal operation.
 Climeon's Heat Power system utilizes waste heat from the ferry's engines and exhaust gases.
-On average 700,000 kWh clean and emission-free electricity is produced annually.
+The pilot unit installed, Climeon Ocean, had the capacity to produce 120kW of clean and emission-free electricity.
 The electricity is primarily used on the cabin decks, for example for the lighting.

 CASE OVERVIEW